meganz/MEGAcmd/README.md

 sodium`) and of course `readline`.
 Also, it is recommended to include `pcre` to have support for regular expressions.

+Also, in order to have support for thumbnails and previews, it is highly recommended to have `ffmpeg` (`libavcodec-dev libavutil-dev libavformat-dev libswscale-dev`) and `mediainfo`(`libmediainfo-dev + libzen-dev`) for media file attributes.

-* For convenience here is a list of packages for ubuntu 16.04: `autoconf libtool g++ libcrypto++-dev libz-dev sqlite3-dev libsqlite3-dev libssl-dev libcurl4-openssl-dev libreadline-dev libpcre++-dev libsodium-dev`
+* For convenience here is a list of packages for ubuntu 16.04: `autoconf libtool g++ libcrypto++-dev libz-dev libsqlite3-dev libssl-dev libcurl4-openssl-dev libreadline-dev libpcre++-dev libsodium-dev libc-ares-dev libfreeimage-dev`

 ## Getting the source